 Does your dog get scared during thunderstorms or fireworks?
 Do they suffer from separation anxiety?
-Does hearing noises outside make them nervous?
-Turning on some music or some form of white noise for your dog can help relieve their stress.
+Or do noises outside make them bark nonstop?
+Turning on some music or some form of white noise for your dog can help relieve their stress and reduce barking.

 Recent studies have shown that playing music reduces stress in dogs at animal shelters, with less barking, lower respiratory rates, and lower levels of the stress hormone cortisol.